They hold the same stocks.The wrapper is what differs.

 Q09Do I need both an ETF and an index fund?

-Many investors split: index mutual funds inside retirement accounts for automation, ETFs in taxable accounts for tax efficiency.
-That mirrors where each wrapper has the structural advantage.
+Many investors split: index mutual funds inside tax-advantaged accounts (where 26 U.S.C. § 852(b)(6) in-kind tax efficiency does not matter), ETFs in taxable accounts (where it does).
 There is no requirement to do this.
-A single low-cost index fund or ETF held everywhere is also a sensible plan.
+A single low-cost index fund or ETF held everywhere is also sensible.
+The disciplinary line is asset allocation and savings rate, not wrapper choice.

 DESK ROUTING